Finding a Top Financial Advisor Firm in Los Angeles, California

 To be a client of this fee-only Los Angeles firm, you’ll need at least $2 million, the highest account minimum of any firm on this list.
 Westmount Asset Management describes its typical client as a person who is “successful, mature and established” with wealth that is “self-made.”

 Westmount Asset Management has an impressive array of expertise, especially for its size.
-Of Westmount’s 12 advisors, there are four certified financial planners (CFPs), one holder of a certificate in investment performance measurement (CIPM), two certified investment management analysts (CIMAs), one chartered financial analyst (CFA) and one certified public accountant/personal financial specialist (CPA/PFS).
+Of Westmount’s 16 advisors, there are six certified financial planners (CFPs), one holder of a certificate in investment performance measurement (CIPM), one certified investment management analyst (CIMA), one chartered financial analyst (CFA), one chartered retirement planning counselor (CRPC) and one chartered retirement plans specialist (CRPS).

 Westmount Asset Management, LLC Background